grafana/loki/docs/sources/clients/promtail/scraping.md

 Before using `gcplog` target, GCP should be [configured](../gcplog-cloud) with pubsub subscription to receive logs from.

 It also support `relabeling` and `pipeline` stages just like other targets.

+When Promtail receives GCP logs the labels that are set on the GCP resources are available as internal labels.
+Like in the example above, the `__project_id` label from a GCP resource was transformed into a label called `project` through `relabel_configs`.
+See [Relabeling](#relabeling) for more information.

 Log entries scraped by `gcplog` will add an additional label called `promtail_instance`.
 This label uniquely identifies each promtail instance trying to scrape gcplog (from a single `subscription_id`).
 We need this unique identifier to avoid out-of-order errors from Loki servers.